How is your spiritual life? Did you even know that you have a spiritual life?

-What are the seven areas that make up each person’s spiritual life?
-And most importantly, how can these next steps be tailored to your specific needs?
+You are going to learn about the seven areas of your spiritual life and why they are important to you.
+And most importantly, how these seven areas can be tailored to your specific needs?.

 Binmin is a resource ministry for new and young Christians wanting to find that next step.

 In particular, Binmin will help you: